 Volunteers can help local organizations respond to emergencies in communities.
 The Volunteer Coordination Task Force can connect you to the most urgent projects in need of volunteers.

-The health and safety of volunteers must remain a priority.
-All volunteers and organizations accepting volunteers must follow current health guidelines.
+The health and safety of volunteers is a priority.
+All volunteers and organizations accepting volunteers must follow current public health guidelines.
 For the most up-to-date information on COVID-19, visit NYC.gov/coronavirus.